Tutorial

 Create a backend service on GoogleCloud

-How to configure backend service on GoogleCloud?
+How to configure a backend service on GoogleCloud?

 In the upcoming screen, we will create the Backend Pool (both Origin and Edge) and Health Check.